Grant Root Management Group Permissions

 Review the role JSON and click on the

-(any of the permissions can be removed except for the*/read
+(any of the permissions can be removed except for the*/readpermissions.) -

 Review the role details and click on the

-All steps bellow should be executed in the same bash session.
+All steps below should be executed in the same bash session.

 It is recommended to copy and paste the commands one by one to avoid any mistakes.

-The steps bellow assume you have Azure CLI installed and configured with the necessary permissions.
+The steps below assume you have Azure CLI installed and configured with the necessary permissions.

 If you haven't installed Azure CLI yet, you can follow the instructions here.